-Sixth resolution (ordinary) - Statutory Auditors' special report on related party agreements and commitments and approval of such agreements
+Fifth resolution - Statutory Auditors' special report on related party agreements and commitments and acknowledgment of absence of new agreements

-Having reviewed the Statutory Auditors' special report mentioning the absence of agreements of the type referred to in Articles L.225-38 et seq. of the French Commercial Code, the General Shareholders' Meeting simply places this fact on record.
+Having reviewed the Statutory Auditors' special report mentioning the absence of any new agreements of the type referred to in Articles L.225-38 et seq. of the French Commercial Code, the General Shareholders' Meeting simply places this fact on record.